lachlanpcasey/Zoomcamp_Project/README.md

 10. Now, go to prefect cloud online at https://www.prefect.io/cloud/.
 If you have an account login, otherwise create an account.

 11. Next, Create a workspace.
-To access DBT cloud and run your pipeline, you will need an API key to communicate with prefect cloud 2.
+To access Prefect Cloud 2 and run your pipeline, you will need an API key to communicate with prefect cloud 2.
 To get this API key, click on your profile in the bottom left corner, and click the settings cog as shown in the image below:

 ![image](https://user-images.githubusercontent.com/122522521/229407825-05883f13-7b27-4696-b9e8-3489492b40ae.png)